The Fun of Flower Arranging

 How do I make an uncomplicated flower arrangement?

-Arranging flowers is a personal experience.
+Arranging flowers for celebrations or even for the purpose of sending sympathy flowers is a personal experience.
 Recognizing what appeals to you and how you might like to display or arrange flowers are the first steps to creating stylish floral confidence.
 Experimenting is the best way to learn.
 To be intimidated by huge, extravagant flower arrangements could mean missing out on the wonderful pleasure of working with flowers.
 Besides, a single stem, perfectly placed, can be as exquisite as a million-dollar centerpiece.
 An idea that will lead to uncomplicated arranging might begin with separating a mixed bouquet.
 Forgo the single vase and feature individual stems, cut at different heights, in a collection of small bottles, jars or vases that are grouped or staggered.
 Try using glue dots to attach leaves around the outside of a container, or curl a large leaf or fern stem around the inside of a fish-bowl style container.
 Snip off the blooms of colorful flowers and float them in a mass in several inches of water.
 Or look around outside at what’s growing.
 Clip it and see how creative you quickly become.

 How do I choose healthy flowers?